-Everyone wants stuffing for Thanksgiving.
+Everyone loves stuffing.
 So let’s veganize it!

 To satisfy our craving for stuffing, we developed this recipe to have all the flavor and texture of the original.
 Our recipe adds apples for juicy, sweet bursts of flavors.
 And pecans add an earthy, nutty balance.

 This is the modern vegan classic for Thanksgiving—or anytime of year.

 - 8 slices (about half a loaf) whole wheat sandwich bread

 - 3 stalks celery, thinly sliced